top of page

 Join Us

-The Access Nature Project has many opportunities for involvement.
-We run regional community programming from April through November.
-Contact us to discuss a program for your group or organization.
-If you work with outdoor organizations, contact us to learn more about incorporating this type of programming at your organization.
+The Access Nature Project provides opportunities for involvement through regional community programs from April to November.
+Contact us to discuss starting a program for your group or to learn how to incorporate our programming into your outdoor organization.

 1